Black Market Baby

 Black Market Baby was an American punk rock band from Washington, D.C.
-They were one of the groups that created the original punk rock scene in the Washington area in the 1980s.
-They were extremely popular locally, and were known to be an excellent band, but they were never able to sign a major record label deal, and are now thought of as being under-appreciated for their contribution to punk rock.
+They were one of the original groups who made up the punk rock scene in the Washington area in the 1980s.

 History

 The band was formed in 1980 by vocalist Boyd Farrell and bassist Paul Cleary, whose band Snitch had just broken up.
 Cleary was also playing in a band called Trenchmouth (not the Chicago band of the same name).
 They recruited guitarist Keith Campbell, who was playing with D. Ceats, and drummer Tommy Carr, who was playing with the Penetrators (not the California band of the same name).
 They started rehearsing in Trenchmouth's rehearsal space (without their knowledge), and performed for the first time when they opened for Tru Fax and the Insaniacs.
 They immediately displayed a unique talent for riling up their audiences and began playing packed shows.

 In 1981, they independently released their first singles, "America's Youth" and "Crimes of Passion".
 Their manager absconded with some of their money.
-Cleary was kicked out the band; he was replaced on bass by Mike Dolfi.
+Cleary was kicked out the band; he was replaced on bass by Mike Dolfi, who played for the Resistors and The Penetrators.
 Campbell left and was replaced by Scott Logan.
 That same year, they were picked up by Limp, the label of punk guru Skip Groff, who also owned the Rockville, Maryland record store Yesterday and Today (Y&T), which was the center of much of Washington D.C.'s punk and alternative music scenes.
 Limp released the singles "Potential Suicide" and "Youth Crimes", which Groff produced.
 He also included one of their songs on Limp's 1981 punk compilation album Connected.

 In 1982, they were picked up by Fountain of Youth Records, which released their 1983 album Senseless Offerings.
-Campbell returned, Dolfi and Carr left and Mike Donegan joined on bass.
+Songs written by Farrel, Dolfi and Carr were powerful and spirited in the DC scene, Campbell returned, Dolfi and Carr left and Mike Donegan joined on bass.
 Carr was replaced by drummer Adrian Ossea (aka John Ossea), who came from the band Pentagram.
 Fountain of Youth included them in its 1984 compilation Bouncing Babies, but dropped them.
 Ossea, who was dealing with addiction, fell off the wagon (he died of a cocaine overdose in 1989, at age 36).
 Drummer Neil Ekberg briefly filled in on drums, then Carr returned.